NSLS-II/installSynApps/README.md

 ### External Configure

 It is possible to use different `configure` directories when using `installSynApps`.
 To do so, it is required that there is an `INSTALL_CONFIG` file within the selected directory.
-Additionally, the `fixedRELEASEFiles` directory should be copied as well.
 The remaining two directories are optional, though a warning will be displayed on load if they are missing.
+The simplest way to create new configuration directories is to use the GUI, and selecting `File -> New`, and `File -> Save As` after editing

 **For information regarding the usage of the Legacy scripts of installSynApps, please check the LEGACY.md file in this repo**